LeoChat/bot-api-docs/Leobot.md

 - **`emittedAt` (DateTime)** - The time at which the Event was emitted throughout the conversation.
 - **`payload` (JSON, optional)** - The payload bound to the Event when it was emitted.

-An Event object represents a piece of an information that was emitted throughout the Conversation at a specific time so we can have more information about the Conversation's progress, e.g. when did a specific dialog start, what information did the user provide us with, etc. Events are mostly useful when used with [Webhooks](#webhook).
+An Event object represents a piece of an information that was emitted throughout the Conversation at a specific time to inform us about the Conversation's progress, e.g. when did a specific dialog start, what address did the user provide us with, etc. Events are mostly useful when used with [Webhooks](#webhook).

 #### GET /conversations/{conversationId}/events

 - **`conversationId` (Param, UUID)** - Parent Conversation ID.
 - **`emittedAfter` (Query, DateTime)** - Retrieve only Messages that were emitted after the specified time.
 - **`emittedBefore` (Query, DateTime)** - Retrieve only Messages that were emitted before the specified time.
-- **`events` (Result, [Message](#message)[])** - Conversation's Events.
+- **`events` (Result, [Event](#event)[])** - Conversation's Events.

-Gets all Events records listed under the Agent in context.
+Gets all Events records listed under the given Conversation.

 #### GET /conversations/{conversationId}/events/{id}